demisto/content/Packs/OktaITAdmin/Integrations/Okta_IT_Admin/README.md

-Integration with Okta's cloud-based identity management service This integration was integrated and tested with version xx of Okta IT Admin
+Integration with Okta's cloud-based identity management service This integration was integrated and tested with version 01 of Okta IT Admin
 ## Configure Okta IT Admin on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.